meltano/handbook/src/_data-team/data-classification.md

 DCL3 and above data is not permitted to be stored in Meltano's own internal infrastructure logs.

 As a rule, customers' logs from data processing workloads are treated as DCL3 (restricted), and should be presumed to contain DCL3 data.
-It is not permitted to view customers' log files without proper business justification - such as a troubleshooting request or help desk request from the user.
+For this reason, it is not permitted to view customers' raw log files without proper business justification, for instance: a troubleshooting request or help desk request from the user.

 ### Data Warehousing and Analytics